Code-Institute-Submissions/benbourgeois-benbourgeois/README.md

 ## Deployment

-This project was developed using the Cloud9 IDE, commited and pushed to Github using the function within Cloud9.
+This project was developed using the AWS Cloud9 IDE, commited and pushed to Github using the function within Cloud9.

 - Push work to Github